40% of your daily behavior is based on habits. This is up to 6+ hours every day.

 James Clear, the author of the bestseller Atomic Habits, sees the purpose of habits in solving a problem with less energy and effort than usual.
 He emphasizes: “As we act on habits most of the time, we have to use them well.
 They should support and not hinder us.”

 Still, research shows that there is a painful gap between what people want and what people do.
 We fail with establishing supportive, healthy habits as it is a design flaw within applied methods, not a personal flaw.

-More than ever before, makers and multi potentials should use their healthy habits as a true leverage for health, happiness, and success.
-My work as a Habit Coach with individuals and teams enables you as a maker or multi potential to change your bad habits and create supportive, healthy habits.
+More than ever before, makers and scanner personalities should use their healthy habits as a true leverage for health, happiness, and success.
+My work as a Habit Coach with individuals and teams enables you as a maker or scanner personality to change your bad habits and create supportive, healthy habits.
 Thus make the things happen that truly matter to you.